pbrdys/5-Elements-Card-Game/README.md

 - Download the latest version of Git for Windows.
 - Run the installer and follow the installation wizard's instructions.
 - During the installation, you can select various options.
 The default options are usually fine for most users.

+## Credits

+### Media
+- All images used in this website are made, designed, created by me
+- All written information are based on my knowledge with tcm 5 elements

+#### Reference documents used:
+- CodeInstitute HTML and CSS course material
+- CodeInstitute 'Love Maths' walkthrough project guidance
+- [Mozilla Developer Network](https://developer.mozilla.org/en-US/) documentation on HTML and CSS